beginner-corp/learn.begin.com/src/md/basic/backend/forms.md

 ### Controller layer

 You can consider Lambda functions as controllers.
-HTTP functions marshall user input, talk to the database and either render a webpage or redirect the user elsewhere.
+HTTP functions marshal user input, talk to the database and either render a web page or redirect the user elsewhere.

 ```javascript
 ```